Surveying with a drone

 Surveying & GIS

-A surveying drone offers an enormous potential for surveyors and GIS professionals.
-With a drone, it is possible to carry out topographic surveys of the same quality as the highly accurate measurements collected by traditional topographic surveys, but in a fraction of the time.
-This substantially reduces the cost of a survey and the workload of specialists in the field.
+Surveying with a drone offers enormous potential to GIS professionals.
+With a drone, it is possible to carry out topographic surveys of the same quality as the highly accurate measurements collected by traditional methods, but in a fraction of the time.
+This substantially reduces the cost of a site survey and the workload of specialists in the field.

 Reduce field time and survey costs

-Capturing geospatial data with a drone is up to five times faster than with land-based methods and requires less manpower.
+Capturing topographic data with a drone is up to five times faster than with land-based methods and requires less manpower.
 With PPK geo-tagging, you also save time, as placing numerous GCPs is no longer necessary.
-You ultimately deliver your survey results faster than ever and at a lower cost.
+You ultimately deliver your survey results faster and at a lower cost.

 Provide accurate and exhaustive data